Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-If a draught is noticed from gaps that are not adequate or holes the area needs to be closed.
+If a draught is noticed from gaps that are not adequate or holes that it needs to be closed.

-What are the most unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

-Get the complete information regarding the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections